-Cyber Monday 2020: The best appliance deals
+Cyber Monday 2020: the best appliance deals

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-If there's one thing we know how to test at Reviewed, it's large appliances.
-Whether it's fridges or washing machines, we have specialized labs that get to the heart of their performance, so we can make solid recommendations.
-TVs and electronics tend to soak up all the glory on Black Friday and Cyber Monday, but now is also the perfect time to find deals on large appliances.
+If there's one thing we know well at Reviewed, it's large appliances.
+Our specialized labs and trained techs test everything from fridges to washing machines to get to the heart of their performance, so we can make solid recommendations.
+TVs and electronics tend to soak up all the glory on Cyber Monday, but now is also the perfect time to find great deals on large appliances.

 Get expert shopping advice delivered to your phone.
 Sign up for text message alerts from the deal-hunting nerds at Reviewed.

 We've taken all the data we've gathered in our testing labs and compared it to all the appliance deals across a bunch of retailers.
-Here's what to buy.
+Here's what to buy today, before the Cyber Monday sales are over.

 Refrigerators